mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 <img width="1866" height="581" alt="image" src="https://github.com/user-attachments/assets/3015f11f-6c23-4488-9572-74a23263b460" />

-The suspicious domain, the suspicious domain and the file were found out.
+The suspicious domain and the file were found out.

 'Fortigate' UTM has the 'Malicious Websites' Category if they regard an external site as malicious